Wealth planning considerations for LGBTQ+ married couples in the entertainment industry

 #2: Family planning

 From assisted reproductive technology like IVF to surrogacy and adoption, the pathway to parenthood for many couples is shockingly expensive.
-For LGBTQ+ couples, there may be additional costs that cisgender couples may incur.
+For LGBTQ+ couples, there may be additional costs compared to those incurred by cisgender couples.
 Family planning options like surrogacy can come with a six-figure price tag, domestic adoption costs up to $45,000, and international adoptions can cost up to $70,000.
 In some cases, domestic adoption is easier for LGBTQ+ couples because several countries still prohibit LGBTQ+ adoption.
 Couples who opt for IVF spend over $20,000 per cycle with no guarantee.
-And most of the time, these processes involve legal expertise, which results in additional costs.1 With most insurance policies denying full or partial coverage for IVF and surrogacy often falling in the six-figure range, couples will need to financially compensate for what the current healthcare system lacks.2,3
+And most of the time, these processes involve legal expertise, which results in additional costs.1 Many insurance policies often deny full or partial coverage for IVF and surrogacy to LGBTQ+ couples for various reasons, so these couples will need to financially compensate for what the current healthcare system does not cover.2,3

 In addition to the significant costs associated with starting a family, there’s also the cost of raising children, which can be more if the family chooses to relocate.
 If one or both of the spouses are in the public eye, they may also decide to send their children to private school, which means the tuition bills start coming long before college.